-attested as a ducal constable in a donation he made to Cava in July 1121.41 Joel's will is recorded one month after, and in this document he is again referred to as a comestabulus.42 It is known that Joel was dead by 1127, for his son Richard made a donation to Cava for the memory of his father in 1127, in which he is attested as celesti largita gratia ducalis comestabulus.43 This is the same Richard, son of Rohel [Joel], who later in 1133, after the accession of King Roger, handed the town of S. Agatha over to whomsoever Roger II wished.44 In addition to this apparent dynasty of ducal constables, there is also the case of Briennus/Brittinus comestabulus, who witnessed a series of charters issued by Duke Roger Borsa: one in favour of Venosa (1088), another in favour of Montecassino (1090), and two donations to the bishopric of Melfi (1094 and 1097).45 Briennus was dead by September 1112, when his widow, daughter of count Tasso, made a donation to her vicecomes.46
+ment he is again referred to as a comestabulus.
+It is known that Joel was dead by 1127, for his son Richard made a donation to Cava for the memory of his father in 1127, in which he is attested as celesti largita gratia ducalis comestabulus.
+This is the same Richard, son of Rohel (Joel), who later in 1133, after the accession of King Roger, handed the town of St. Agatha over to whomsoever Roger II wished.
+In addition to this apparent dynasty of ducal constables, there is also the case of Briennus/Brittinus comestabulus, who witnessed a series of charters issued by Duke Roger Borsa: one in favor of Venosa (1088), another in favor of Montecassino (1090), and two donations to the bishopric of Melfi (1094 and 1097).
+Briennus was dead by September 1112, when his widow, daughter of Count Tasso, made a donation to her vicecomes.

 However, these early examples are still far from the type of royal constables under whom lesser tenants were ordered in the Quaternus.
-During the kingdom's first decade, a time of constant rebellion and foreign threat, Roger II established temporary military leaders who were entrusted with the defence of the mainland territories.
-47 According to Jamison, a system was created through the implementation of such commanders, mostly during the time when the king faced the third noble uprising and the imperial-papal league against him.
-She claimed that the existence of 'special officers' at the head of the local
+During the kingdom's first decade, a time of constant rebellion and foreign threat, Roger II established temporary military leaders who were entrusted with the defense of the mainland territories.
+According to Jamison, a system was created through the appointment of such commanders, mostly during the time when the king faced the third noble uprising and the imperial-papal league against him.
+She claimed that the existence of "special officers" at the head of the local forces in Apulia could be traced to the time Robert of Selby retreated to Salerno in 1137.
+Jamison further-